JuliaLang/julia/doc/src/manual/variables-and-scoping.md

 [table](@ref man-scope-table) for a complete list).
 A local scope inherits all the variables from a parent local scope, both for reading and writing.
-Additionally, the local scope inherits all globals that are assigned to in its parent global scope block (if it is surrounded by a global `if` or `begin` scope).
+Additionally, the local scope inherits all global variables that are assigned in its parent global scope block (if it is surrounded by a global `if` or `begin` scope).
 Unlike global scopes, local scopes are not namespaces, thus variables in an inner scope cannot be retrieved from the parent scope through some sort of qualified access.